 Like all of our custom-designed and built Zize Bikes, these have an extreme weight capacity, aircraft-quality chromoly steel frames, hydraulic disc brakes, double-bolted seat posts, and custom-built wheels.

-Unlike the other bikes, though, the Yonder has been upgraded in a number of ways that has, to put it mildly, created a herculean bike that will have you making excuses all day long about why you just have to keep riding.
+Unlike the other bikes, though, the Yonder Bike has been upgraded in a number of ways that have, to put it mildly, created a herculean bike that will have you making excuses all day long about why you just have to keep riding.
 So what’s new?

 The hub is that mechanism in the center of the wheels on your bike.
 Hub size matters!
 Why, you ask?
 It’s about the job they do.
 The front hub is designed to enable the wheel to spin, which is pretty straight forward, right?
 The rear hub is a bit more complicated, as its role is to allow the wheel to turn freely and to transfer the force of pedaling directly to that rear wheel.